salesforcecli/plugin-lightning-dev/messages/lightning.dev.app.md

 When you make changes directly in your org (like saving new component properties), they're automatically deployed to your live app.
 To update your local version of the app with those changes, you must retrieve them from your org using the `sf project retrieve start` command.

+If you run the command without flags, it displays a list of devices for you to choose from.
+Then it lists the apps that it found in your local DX project for you to choose.
+Use the --device or --name flags to bypass the questions.
+The command also asks if you want to enable Local Dev in your org if it isn't already.

-To learn more about Local Dev enablement, considerations, and limitations, see the Lightning Web Components Developer Guide.
+To learn more about Local Dev enablement, considerations, and limitations, see the Lightning Web Components Developer Guide (https://developer.salesforce.com/docs/platform/lwc/guide/get-started-test-components.html).

 # flags.name.summary